-You are here:Home1/News2/How to Create Dynamic Comments in Power BI: All You Need To Know
+You are here:Home1/News2/How to Create Dynamic Comments in Power BI: How to Start

-How to Create Dynamic Comments in Power BI: All You Need To Know
+How to Create Dynamic Comments in Power BI: How to Start

 There are always situations when certain information that can be of vital importance is missing from your Power BI model.
 It’s hidden in the heads of your coworkers or maybe even other data sources.